solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     WHERE listing_id IN (SELECT listing_id FROM empty_vectors);
     ```

     The above query uses a common table expression (CTE) to retrieve records from the `listings` table where the `description_vector` field is null and the `description` field is not an empty string.
 This CTE also includes `LIMIT 100` to reduce the number of records returns to only the first 100.
 The query then attempts to update the `description_vector` column with a vector representation of the `description` column using the `azure_openai.create_embeddings` function.
 The limited number of records when performing this update is to prevent the calls from exceeding the call rate limit of the Azure OpenAI service.
 The `throw_on_error` parameter is false, allowing the query to proceed if the rate limit is exceeded.
-If you exceed the limit, you will see a warning like the following:
+If the limit is exceeded, a warning like the following will display:

     ```sql
     WARNING:  azure_ai::azure_ai: 429: Requests to the Get a vector representation of a given input that can be easily consumed by machine learning models and algorithms.
-Operation under Azure OpenAI API version 2023-05-15 have exceeded call rate limit of your current OpenAI S0 pricing tier.
+Operation under Azure OpenAI API version 2023-05-15 have exceeded call rate limit of the current OpenAI S0 pricing tier.
 Please retry after 1 second.
-Please go here: https://aka.ms/oai/quotaincrease if you would like to further increase the default rate limit.
+Please go here: https://aka.ms/oai/quotaincrease to further increase the default rate limit.
     ```

-4. You can verify that the `description_vector` column has been populated for all `listings` records by running the following query:
+4. Verify that the `description_vector` column has been populated for all `listings` records by running the following query:

     ```sql
     SELECT COUNT(*) FROM listings WHERE description_vector IS NULL AND description <> '';